GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/FAQ-August-2019.md

 days 1 and 2 of DEF CON 2019?**

 The SSITH-funded "pre-alpha" CPUs were really not ready for demonstration.
-E.g., we were receiving new CPUs from one team every few hours while at DEF CON.
+For example, we were receiving new CPUs from one team every few hours while at DEF CON.

 By Sunday, we had four demonstrators up and running: the two SSITH "securitized" CPUs described above (one of which was on a bare FPGA